jimmyliao86/homework-rate-limit-service/README.md

 permits.
 The system design in `docs/DESIGN.md` was produced first and reviewed by me before any code existed; implementation then proceeded task by task against it, each task carrying its own tests, which is why the commit history reads the way it does.
-Every decision recorded in the design — the versioned counters, fail-closed on Redis, the three-phase delete ordering, the transaction boundaries — is one I reviewed and agreed with, and I can explain and defend any of it.
+Every decision recorded in the design — the counter keys that name their rule's incarnation, the fenced cache write-backs, fail-closed on Redis, the three-phase delete ordering, the transaction boundaries — is one I reviewed and agreed with before it was implemented.
+Where the design rejects an alternative, the reasoning is recorded alongside it, and I am happy to walk through any of it.